Women Deliver 2026 Conference Sponsored Positions opportunity

 • Can commit to attending the full conference including travel days (approximately 25 April – 1 May 2026)

-Important: All attendees under 18 must be accompaniedby a registered parent/guardian throughout the conference.
+Important: All attendees under 18 must be accompanied by a registered parent/guardian throughout the conference.
 See FAQ below for details.

 • Trans women and Sistergirls